Skip to content Accessibility info

 Discounts You May Be Missing

-• Multi-policy bundle.
-Combine your auto and homeowners insurance with the same carrier and most companies knock 5% to 15% off both policies.
-This is the single most valuable discount for most households.
+Combine your auto with your homeowners insurance at the same carrier and most companies will knock 5% to 15% off both policies.
+For most households, this is the most valuable discount on the board.

-• Multi-car discount.
-Insuring two or more vehicles on the same policy reduces per-vehicle cost.
+Insuring two or more vehicles together on one policy drops the per-vehicle cost.

-• Good driver.
-No accidents or violations in the past three to five years.
+No accidents or violations in the last three to five years.
+Some carriers will also give a discount for completing an approved defensive driving course.

-Real example: A Mandarin family with two cars, a clean driving record, and a home policy with the same carrier saved $680 per year by bundling through our agency.
-The bundle discount alone was worth more than the cost of switching.
+Real example.
+A Mandarin family with two cars, a clean driving record, and a home policy at the same carrier saved $680 a year by bundling through our agency.
+The bundle discount on its own paid for any hassle of switching, and then some.

 Bundle & Save